-- 1. Unplug the router. - 2.
-Place the fixed or D-handle base on a flat surface. - 3.
-Loosen the locking arm. - 4.
-Align the indicator arrow on the depth adjustment ring with the indicator point on the base. - Align the groove in the motor housing with the tab inside of the base.
-NOTE: The tab is located on the inside of the base in line with the handle. - 6.
-Depress and hold the gold spindle lock button on the motor. - 7.
-Slide the motor housing into the base. - Turn the depth adjusting ring counterclockwise until the gold spindle lock snaps out as it clears the rear window, just below the locking arm. - 9.
-Tighten the locking arm.
+- 1. Unplug the router.

+- 2. Place the fixed base on a flat surface.

+- 3. Loosen the locking arm.

+- Align the indicator arrow on the depth adjustment ring with the indicator point on the base.

+- 5. Align the spindle lock button with the groove in the base.

+- 6. Depress and hold the spindle lock button on the motor.

+- 7. Slide the motor housing into the base.

+- Turn the depth adjusting ring counterclockwise until the spindle lock snaps out as it clears the rear window, just below the locking arm.

+- 9. Tighten the locking arm.